What Is the CMMC?

 This new umbrella standard includes requirements from NIST SP 800-171, the Federal Acquisition Requirements (FAR) document 52.204-21, and beyond.
-In the latest iteration CMMC 2.0 which was announced November 4th 2021 there are three levels of CMMC compliance.
+The latest iteration CMMC 2.0 was announced November 4th 2021 and includes three levels of CMMC compliance.
 Each level requires more practices and controls than the previous.
 Most organizations will have to comply with either Level 1 or Level 2.

 Who Needs CMMC Certification?

 Only contracts for Commercial off-the-shelf (COTS) products will be exempt from CMMC compliance requirements.

 The CMMC level mandated will be stated in the contract information.
 The majority of contracts will require a Level 1 or Level 2 compliance.